 Each year we email newly admitted and current College students and ask them for essay topics.
 We receive several hundred responses, many of which are eloquent, intriguing, or downright wacky.

-As you can see by the attributions, some of the questions below were inspired by submissions by your peers.
+As you can see from the attributions, the questions below were inspired by submissions from UChicago students and alumni.

 Question 1 (Required):

 How does the University of Chicago, as you know it now, satisfy your desire for a particular kind of learning, community, and future?
 Please address with some specificity your own wishes and how they relate to UChicago.

 Share with us a few of your favorite books, poems, authors, films, plays, pieces of music, musicians, performers, paintings, artists, blogs, magazines, or newspapers.
 Feel free to touch on one, some, or all of the categories listed, or add a category of your own.